NimbleBoxAI/nbox-specimens/jobs_credit_card_fraud/README.md

-# Credit Card Detection Model using NBX-Jobs
+# Credit Card Detection Model using NBX-Jobs [Deprecated]

 Training an Sklearn model using NBX-Jobs.